Sndrn/42_cursus/Libft/README.md

 The aim of this project is to code a C library regrouping usual functions that you'll be allowed to use in all your other projects.

-For more information, please refer to the subject [Libft] (
+For more information, please refer to the subject [Libft](https://github.com/Sndrn/42_cursus/tree/main/Subjects_PDFs).

 ### Functions from <ctype.h> library